Rule 109:2-18-03 | Training and instructor qualification.

 (2) Training shall be conducted in a setting that is safe, physically suited to the educational activity, and conducive to effective learning.
 Physical skills training shall be conducted with appropriate training and safety equipment.
 Firearms training shall be conducted only on ranges in compliance with rule 1501:31-29-03 of the Administrative Code or ranges approved by the appointing authority for annual in-service firearms re-qualification.

-(3) Other than training conducted via e-OPOTA or other online training programs pre-approved by the executive director, the training shall be conducted in blocks of no less than one hour, where fifty minutes of actual instruction or other approved training activity constitutes one credit hour.
+(3) Other than training conducted via OPOTA online or other online training programs pre-approved by the executive director, the training shall be conducted in blocks of no less than one hour, where fifty minutes of actual instruction or other approved training activity constitutes one credit hour.

 (4) The training shall be conducted only by instructors who meet at least one of the following criteria: